trulyronak/blackjack_ts/README.md

 I wrote the core game class, `BlackJack` by taking the logic from last year's submission and heavily modularizing the components.
 By doing so, I cleaned up the code, made it more efficient, and fixed several bugs.

-The `Interface` class was written to keep ui printing away from the main game.
+The `UserInterface` class was written to keep ui printing away from the main game.
 If this game was to be ported to a different medium, the existing `Interface` would easily be able to become true to its name and be used as an [`interface`](https://www.typescriptlang.org/docs/handbook/interfaces.html) for that different medium.

-In `Interface`, a method exists called `promptData()`.
+In `UserInterface`, a method exists called `promptData()`.
 This function prompts the user for any custom data type and will not quit until it passes the user-specified verification method.
 This method is extremely powerful and is used to write the other prompt methods and is also why the `Decision` enum exists.

 In `BlackJack`, we prompt the user for a decision, which utilizing `promptData()`, we're able to get a guranteed exhaustive case checking to help with the backend logic.

 Lastly, the `Player` class manages the balance, bid, and cards for the user and the dealer.
 To implement splitting, I followed my advice from last year (in that writeup I wrote about what I would change to make splitting work) and have an instance variable called `hands` in the `Player` class, which contains every possible hand for the Player.

-_Some UI Notes_
+**Some UI Notes**

 I purposely made sure almost every action within the actual game takes as little keystrokes as possible.
 Every decision can be made by a single key press (no enter needed!) with the only exception of entering the users bid.

 I also ask the user about clearing - the best experience is yes, but I provided the alternative in case the user wanted an easy way to see their progress (users who opt to clear can simply scroll to see their history).